Aptivi/NitrocidKS/DocGen/wiki/releases/Compatibility-Notes-for-Third-Generation-KS.md

 > When upgrading your mods to support 0.1.0, you must follow the compatibility notes to ensure that your mod works with 0.1.0.
 If you want to support both the first-generation and the second-generation KS, you must separate your mod codebase to three parts: one for the first-gen, the other for the second-gen, and the other for the third-gen. They can't coexist with each other in your KSMods directory.

 > [!IMPORTANT]
 > .NET Framework 4.8 is no longer supported as of 0.1.0 Beta 1.
-Please consider using .NET 6.0 instead to continue using Kernel Simulator.
+Please consider using .NET 6.0 instead to continue using Nitrocid KS.
 This is to improve multi-platform support without having to go to one environment (dotnetfx on Windows and mono on Linux and macOS) for each platform.

 ##### Moved events to KS.Kernel.Events